 If the legendary powder of Hokkaido you may wonder what are the best things to do in Niseko aside from riding deep powder and face shots.
 A ski trip to Japan just may be our favorites of all time.

-We just finished a second year enjoying the legendary town of Niseko and while our first trip there was all about snowboarding at the resort, this past trip we ventured out a bit more.
-Here are some of the best things to do in Niseko this winter – and yes it involves other Niseko activities besides skiing or snowboarding!
+We’ve spent several weeks over the years enjoying the legendary ski town of Niseko and while our first trip there was all about snowboarding at the resort, this past trip we ventured out a bit more.
+Here are some of the best things to do in Niseko this winter – and yes it involves other Niseko activities besiders skiing or snowboarding!

 One of the main reasons you likely came to Niseko in the winter is to ski or snowboard in the legendary JAPOW powder.
 Even if you are not an avid skier or snowboarder no trip to Niseko is complete without taking at least a few turns on one of the four ski resorts here.
 Read on for more information about each.

 If the mountain had a “main” area it would be Niseko Hirafu.
 Hirafu is where most of the action takes place off the ski hill.
 It has a bus station, information center, bars, hotels, hostels, restaurants, coffees shops, and ski shops.
 All of this is within walking distance of the gondola.
 When someone refers to the town of Niseko they’re referring to Hirafu.

 The Hirafu ski area is the largest of the four resorts and is of course supplied with amazing powder and terrain.
 You’ll find night skiing every night in Hirafu, meaning you can do a few laps before heading into town for some sake.

 However, all of this action means that Grand Hirafu is the busiest and most popular of all the mountains.
 Since it’s the most accessible you’ll find crowds at the base, lift lines for the gondola, and plenty of ski schools.
 To break away from the crowds keep going higher, into the trees, or to one of the other resort areas.